Primary Care Pediatrics

 Early Registration Deadline:

 Discounted pricing is available for those attending virtually.
-Virtual attendance: Save $100 off regular price; $90 off early registration price.
+Virtual attendance: Save $100 off course; Virtual attendance early registration price saves $90 off.
+Discount taken automatically during registration.

 Accreditation